AlaaSelim-sudo/AlaaSelim-sudo.github.io/_pages/about.md

 I am also an **entrepreneur and co-founder of an early-stage startup** focused on **intelligent energy management and battery optimization** for homes and small businesses.
 Through an **NSF-supported entrepreneurship program at UConn**, I led customer discovery interviews, developed hardware–software prototypes using microcontrollers, sensors, and NVIDIA Jetson platforms, and validated **AI-driven scheduling strategies** that combine user comfort with grid-friendly operation.

-Teaching and mentoring are central to my career.
-I have served as a **Teaching Assistant and project co-supervisor at UConn and Ain Shams University**, taught labs in engineering foundations, power electronics, and modeling of PV systems, and delivered **industrial training in control automation and SCADA**.
-I enjoy designing project-based, hands-on learning experiences that help students connect theory to real systems.

 ---